How does the school monitor the progress of children with SEND?

 We adopt a graduated approach when supporting children and parents/carers.
 This is a cycle of assess, plan, do, review and is how decisions and actions are made to help children make progress and secure good outcomes.

-A timescale will be attached to the plan so that everyone involved appreciates when outcomes should be reviewed.
+A timescale is attached to the plan so that everyone involved appreciates when outcomes should be reviewed.
 A review will take place within this timescale in which interventions/resources can be evaluated, along with the views of the child and the parents.
 The plan can then be updated, or a further plan can be devised, if required, to enable the pupil to achieve their next steps in learning.
 Alternatively, the pupil may have made sufficient progress for the plan to cease.

 Although the school receives additional funding for pupils with SEND, if the support for those with the most complex needs exceeds the £6,000 threshold, ‘top up’ funding can be applied for from the Local Authority called High Needs Funding.
-It is the schools responsibility to complete a high needs application which shows that their plan is efficient and likely to succeed.
+It is the school’s responsibility to complete a high needs application which shows that their plan is efficient and likely to succeed.